 llopez@carolinapublicpress.org

 Lisa Lopez has more than 20 years experience in the nonprofit sector.
-She joins Carolina Public Press after three years at Development by Design, LLC, a development strategy consulting firm she helped found.
+She joined Carolina Public Press after three years at Development by Design, LLC, a development strategy consulting firm she helped found.
 Prior to launching her own company, Lisa served for 14 years in development at the Center for Creative Leadership, a top-ranked global provider of leadership development.
 She began her fundraising career at the American Red Cross Cape Fear Chapter and went on to seek and secure major gifts for the UNC Wilmington Center for Marine Science.
 She also has worked in both production and advertising/sales in TV and radio news organizations.
 Lisa oversees fundraising development for Carolina Public Press across North Carolina.

 slowery@carolinapublicpress.org